 Chamber – Review

 This review is of a playset for the Paragon system, the mechanical basis behind the Agon RPG.
 I will assume a familiarity with that game and its systems during this review.
 I bought this playset with my own money and backed the Agon Kickstarter with the same.
-If you would like to know more about how I feel about Agon, you can read my thoughts from a player’s perspective here.
+If you would like to know more about how I feel about Agon, you can read my thoughts from a player’s perspective here and from a GMs perspective here.

 The year is 1968.
 Two years ago the SIGNAL arrived.
 It touched the whole world, infiltrating telecommunication systems, changing people, creating strange objects.
 Its existence is hinted at, rumoured in the pages of conspiracy magazines, whispered about in the grey areas of the globe.
 You know these things are real.
 As an agent of CHAMBER, you are tasked with retrieving Signal Resonant Materials (SRM), suppressing knowledge of SIGNAL and fighting against those who would turn these powers to their own ends.